 As Crabb conceded that the regulations would not be sufficient so long as judges were elected, she declared that allowing judges to have those political affiliations would be would not harm an independent judiciary and any perceived grievances could be countered by filing motions for recusal.

 Jim Alexander, executive director for the Wisconsin Judicial Commission, told the Journal Sentinel that he was disappointed by the ruling and is considering appealing the decision.
-The ruling also concerned Mike McCabe of the Wisconsin Democracy Campaign: “‘It’s one more way that our judicial system will be heading down a path that I think ultimately only serves to undermine public confidence.’”No comments
+The ruling also concerned Mike McCabe of the Wisconsin Democracy Campaign: “‘It’s one more way that our judicial system will be heading down a path that I think ultimately only serves to undermine public confidence.’”3 comments